CDCgov/data-exchange-processing-status/pstatus-notifications-workflow-ktor/Readme.md

 # notifications-workflow-ktor
-The `notifications-workflow-kotr`microservice is a workflow orchestration service for processing and evaluating the active notification rules.
+The `notifications-workflow-ktor`microservice is a workflow orchestration service for processing and evaluating the active notification rules.
 The service uses temporal as its workflow engine for scheduling , orchestrating and then executing the activity stub related to the notification rules

 # Structure Overview